hermesthecat/TerminalAI/README.md

 - **New:** Configurable model selection
 - **New:** Customizable safety patterns via external files
 - **New:** Centralized configuration via a single `config.ini` file.
+- **New:** Auto-correct on failure: AI suggests a fix when a command fails.

 ### Known Issues